micmejia/bible-dump/AMPC/Isaiah/Isa 65.md

-For behold, I create [^a]new heavens and a new earth.
+For behold, I create new heavens and a new earth.
 And the former things shall not be remembered or come into mind.